Skip to main content

 while (true) {

-const result = await fetch(treeIndex, cursor, cursor + CHUNK_SIZE - 1);
+const result = await scan(treeIndex, cursor, cursor + CHUNK_SIZE - 1);

 // Stop if we've reached the end of the tree